-Certainly our demand for fast foods, and the ability of processed foods to be left on the shelf for months has been one of the basis for our poor health.
+Certainly, our demand for fast foods and the ability of processed foods to be left on the shelf for months has been one of the bases for our poor health.
 So devoid of nutrition are processed foods that they can be described as disease-causing.

 We have even heard of raw fruits and vegetables being the foundation for certain cancer cures.
 The point is that in the 21st century, times have changed drastically, and our food supply has been abused and our health is suffering the consequences of processing and refinement.